wurmlab/SBC361-programming-in-R/2017/practical3.md

 The bottom section of the R help sheets normally have examples of how a command can be used.
 Sometimes one of these examples will be a way to solve the problem that you are currently working on.
 The `strsplit` helpsheet is particularly interesting in relation to this question.

 #### Q2.
-Palindromes in molecular biology work a little differently, in that the sequence is the same if read 5’ to 3’ on one strand or 5’ to 3’ on the complementary strand.
+Palindromes in molecular biology work a little differently, in that the sequence is the same if read from 5’ to 3’ on one strand or from 5’ to 3’ on the complementary strand.
 For example, given the sequence ACCTAGGT, its complement would be:
 ```
 5’ ACCTAGGT 3’
    ||||||||